joelgriffiths/GadgetWizRentals/README.md

 ### Peer to peer rental website written in PHP

-I wrote this website over the course of a few months several years ago.
+I wrote this website 7 years ago.
+It took me about three months, after work, to complete it.

 It's a peer to peer rental website.

-It never gained much traction.
+Unfortuantely, even after spending a ton of money promoting it, it never gained much traction.
+I realize now that I could have

 I was going to change the website to host rental pages for rental companies, but I've been too busy working on new technologies, I don't think I'm ever going to get back to this project.